oracle-samples/full-stack-disaster-recovery/fsdr_databases/mds_colddr_scripts/README.md

   domain_name    The DNS record to be updated

 optional arguments:
-  --remote       Update DNS in the Remote Region as well (Only for Switchover Scenario)
+  --switch     Update DNS in the Source and Remote Region as well (Only for Switchover Scenario) --drill      Update DNS in the Remote Region Only (Only for Dry Run Scenario)
 ```

 **Dependencies:**